 Educating without bias begins with self-reflection.
 Systemic racism can only be dismantled if we take a closer look at the services we provide, how we provide them, who receives them, who has a voice in our organization, and if all of these in combination adequately reflect and equitably serve our community.
 As an organization, we dedicate ourselves to identifying the roles we play in upholding systems of oppression, taking anti-racist actions to help dismantle these systems, and implementing a process of ongoing evaluation to assess our progress.

 This statement is a commitment to ongoing action.
-As of summer 2020, we are developing a plan of action that includes a regular review of our curricula, enhanced staff and volunteer training, improved outreach to communities of color, and regular updates on our anti-racism work.
+As of summer 2020, we started in on a plan of action that includes a regular review of our curricula, enhanced staff and volunteer training, improved outreach to communities of color, and regular updates on our anti-racism work.
 We welcome your input and participation in this journey.
 Please contact us at firstname.lastname@example.org if you would like to be involved.

 — Nearby Nature’s Board of Directors (Samara Phelps, Kirsten Haugen, Salmon Norgaard-Stroich, Cynthia Waters, and Holly Hartmann) and Executive Director Beth Stein